 In short, I don’t think you’re going to see a huge benefit in terms of fat loss from fasted weight training (or fasted cardio for that matter).

-4. Will Fasted Weight Training Lead to Muscle Loss?
+Will Fasted Weight Training Lead to Muscle Loss?

-No, fasted weight training won’t lead to muscle loss.
+No, fasted weight training won’t lead to the loss of lean muscle mass.
 It certainly increases the potential for muscle to be lost, depending on when that fasted weight training is being done and what your overall diet looks like.
-But strength training on an empty stomach, in and of itself, won’t cause muscle to be lost rather than gained.

-I don’t think that either protocol was “optimal” for building muscle.
+I don’t think that either protocol was optimal for building muscle.
 And Ramadan only lasts for a month, so the study doesn’t tell us what would have happened over longer periods of time.
 However, it does show that lifting weights in a fasted state doesn’t make the loss of muscle inevitable.

 If you’re doing some version of intermittent fasting that involves fasting all day, training in the evening and then eating one big meal at night, the risk of muscle loss is certainly increased.
-But that’s because you haven’t had any protein throughout the day, not because of fasted weight training per se.
+But that’s because your muscles have been starved of nutrients throughout the day, not because of fasted weight training per se.

 But if you’re doing fasted weight training first thing in the morning, and following that up with multiple protein-rich meals during the day, there’s far less potential for muscle to be lost.